vttilv/moon-dev-ai-agents/docs/HOUSECOIN_AGENT.md

 AI-powered Dollar Cost Averaging agent for Housecoin with Grok-4 confirmation layer.

 ## ⚠️ WARNING ⚠️
 **NOT FINANCIAL ADVICE** - This is an experimental DCA bot.
 Housecoin may go to zero.
 Trade at your own risk.
 This agent will buy and eventually sell.
-Past performance does not guarantee future results.
+Past performance does not guarantee future results

 ## The Thesis: 1 House = 1 Housecoin 🏠